paul-covert/ifcb_classifier/README.md

 # IFCB Classifier

-This repo is a fork of an image classifying program designed to be trained on plankton images from an IFCB datasource.
-It has been migrated to the modern PyTorch and Lightning packages.
-This update allows for deployment on all modern operating systems (Linux, Windows, MacOS) and GPU architectures (CUDA, MPS).
-The SLURM functionality has been removed, as we have no way to test it.
-In all other respects, the code is the same as the original version.
-This can be verified by comparing results of tests run with the current and ```legacy_pytorch_1.7.1``` branches.
+This repository is a fork of the original WHOIGit ibcb_classifier repo, an image classifying program designed to be trained on plankton images from an IFCB datasource.
+The ```legacy``` branch is identical to WHOIGit/ifcb_classifier v0.3.1, with the exception that the dependencies have been updated to rely on conda-forge channels only.
+The ```main``` branch contains the code that has been migrated to the modern PyTorch packages (pytorch>=2.5.0, etc.).
+In addition, he SLURM functionality has been removed.

 For details on usage, please see [the WHOIGit repository wiki](https://github.com/WHOIGit/ifcb_classifier/wiki)